-In 2007, along with lead attorney Stephen Murphy, Esq., Mr. O'Toole procured the largest non medical malpractice personal injury verdict in New York State for 2007 in the amount of $32,756,155.00.
-That verdict is believed to be the largest non medical malpractice personal injury verdict ever on Long Island.
-Coupled with a $14,000,000 verdict taken in October of 2004, Mr. O'Toole now has the top 2 non-medical malpractice personal injury jury verdicts ever in Long Island (known to be a conservative jury venue).
-In 2005, Mr. O’Toole was one of three attorneys that attained a verdict in the amount of $30,300,000.00 for five individuals injured in a devastating car accident.
-The verdict was the second highest verdict in the New York for 2005.
-Mr. O’Toole has obtained more than 75 verdicts and settlements in excess of $1,000,000.
+In another case, along with lead attorney Stephen Murphy, Esq., Mr. O'Toole procured the largest non-medical malpractice personal injury verdict in New York State for 2007 in the amount of $32,756,155.00.
+That verdict is believed to be the largest non-medical malpractice personal injury verdict ever on Long Island.
+Coupled with a $14,000,000 verdict taken in Nassau County, Mr. O'Toole now has the top 2 non-medical malpractice personal injury jury verdicts ever in Long Island (known to be a conservative jury venue).
+Over the course of his career, Mr. O’Toole has obtained more than 90 verdicts and settlements in excess of $1,000,000.

 Mr. O'Toole has handled and tried construction accident cases, medical malpractice cases, negligent security cases, tractor trailer accidents, industrial accidents, bad faith cases against insurance companies and automobile accident cases.
-Mr. O'Toole's recent settlements include the following construction related and automobile accident resolutions:
+Mr. O'Toole's settlements include the following construction-related and automobile accident resolutions:

 - $22,500,000.00 settlement (icy road case)

 - $20,181,000.00 verdict (see above)